PAL*M: Property Attestation for Large Generative Models: Experiment Setup

-We use the following datasets in our experiments: \begin{itemize}[leftmargin=*] \item \overb{BookCorpus}~\cite{bookcorpus}: a collection of 74 million unpublished novels.
+We use the following datasets in our experiments: \begin{itemize}[leftmargin=*,nosep=*] \item \overb{BookCorpus}~\cite{bookcorpus}: a collection of 74 million unpublished novels.
 We use the full \overb{BookCorpus} dataset for proof of training and attribute distribution, while for proof of preprocessing and proof of binding, we use a 1/100 subset to reduce experiment running time.
 For training, we preprocess the full \overb{BookCorpus} dataset by tokenizing and concatenating text into sequences of 1024 tokens. \item \overb{yahma/alpaca-cleaned}~\cite{alpaca}: a instruction-following dataset containing over 52,000 instruction-response pairs aimed at improving model alignment.
-We use this dataset for proof of fine-tuning (one type of proof of optimization) to provide a dataset variety other than \overb{BookCorpus}. \item \overb{MMLU}~\cite{mmlu}: a multiple-choice question-and-answer (Q\&A) dataset used to test a model’s knowledge and reasoning across 57 fields.
+We use this dataset for proof of fine-tuning to provide a dataset variety other than \overb{BookCorpus}. \item \overb{MMLU}~\cite{mmlu}: a multiple-choice question-and-answer (Q\&A) dataset covering 57 fields.
 It is widely used to assess general-purpose intelligence in language models.
 We use all 57 fields for our proof of evaluation experiments. \item \overb{WMT14}\overb{(DE - EN)}~\cite{wmt14}: a test set of WMT14 German-English to evaluate LLM translation capability.
-This dataset is used to calculate the BLEU score for our proof of evaluation experiment. \item \overb{CoQA}~\cite{reddy2019coqa}: a conversational Q\&A dataset containing stories paired with context-dependent questions/answers.
-For proof of inference, we select the first question from the first ten records.
-For the proof of session inference, we use all ten records and select the first five questions from each, thus simulating a session with 50 prompts. \end{itemize}
+This dataset is used to calculate the BLEU score for our proof of evaluation experiment. \item \overb{CoQA}~\cite{reddy2019coqa}: a conversational Q\&A dataset containing stories with context-dependent Q\&A. For proof of inference, we select the first question of the first ten records.
+For the proof of session inference, we use all ten records and select the first five questions from each, simulating a session with 50 prompts. \end{itemize}